Sharkboss18/Pirex/README.md

+# The Name
+Yeah I know the name is kinda weird.
+I'm too lazy to change it but, whatever.
+It does not matter lol.

 # Pirex
 Pirex is a mod downloader for the popular games, **Minecraft** and soon to be **BeamNG**.
 It is different from other mod downloaders as it offers mods that have been leaked by the community.
 Pirex is developed by Shard who has made it a non-profit project.
 However, if you wish to support the project, you can do so by gifting Nitro to Shard on our discord server or by boosting the discord server "https://discord.gg/HwMwZHQBhf"